 The Getting Started guides that follows leverages the standalone punchplatform.
 Make sure you get the latest one from our download area.

 In minutes you will be able to run, operate, test and develop various use cases.
 The standalone punchplatform is also very useful in operation, coupled with your production platform, to run prototype or test setups either in sandbox mode or directly on the production traffic.

-At least 8 GB of memory.
-RAM requirement will depends on the number and the complexity of storm/spark topologies you will be running (e.g. input and output channels, tenants, ...).
+At least 12 GB of RAM memory and 30 GB of free storage on your hard drive.
+In general, memory requirement will depend on the number, and the complexity of storm topologies/spark applications you will be running at a time (e.g. input and output channels, tenants, ...).

 This chapter assumes you have already downloaded the standalone punchplatform archive from our download area.

 punch-standalone-x.y.z directory on your filesystem.

 Install the Standalone as a non-root user.
 I.e. use it under your standard user account.
 A troubleshooting procedure for the standalone is available at Troubleshooting your standalone

 This unarchives all our friends (Kafka, Elasticsearch, Clickhouse, Spark etc...),

 and patches their configuration files (cleanly) so that you have a simple local